RevolutionAnalytics/quickcheck/docs/tutorial.md

  [9] 0.44259 0.15671 0.58221 0.97016
 ```

-The same is true for argument size.
-If not a function, it's construed as a length expectation, otherwise it is called with an single argument equal to 1 to generate a random length.
+The same is true for argument `size`.
+If not a function, it's construed as a length expectation, otherwise it is called with a single argument equal to 1 to generate a random length.

 First form: